 The Archives is governed by an access and circulation policy as directed by the Chiefs and Councils of the member Nations of the Lesser Slave Lake Indian Regional Council.
-The full policy of the LSLIRC-TARR program can be reviewed in the Researcher’s Orientation Guide
+The full policy of the LSLIRC-TARR program can be reviewed in the Archives Orientation Guide for Researchers.

 Public Domain Records